StrataCare

 This work is not:

-• A wellness program
+• a wellness program

-• Staff education or training
+• staff education or training

-• Surveys or engagement initiatives
+• surveys or engagement initiatives

-• A recommendation or implementation service
+• a consulting or implementation service

-The audit does not require staff participation and does not interrupt workflow.
+The audit does not require staff participation.

 Why Observation Matters

-This work does not rely on perception, buy-in, memory, or self-report.
+This work does not rely on:

-It looks at how the system actually functions during normal operations.
+It looks at how the system actually functions during normal operations.If the observed picture does not reflect reality, the audit does not hold.

 How Leaders Use the Findings